 “Modeling these blobs properly is very important for understanding where metals ultimately go,” Milosavljevic said.

 In astronomical terms, early in the universe translates to very far away.
 Those fugitive first galaxies are unbelievably distant from us now, if they haven’t been incorporated into more recently-formed galaxies already.
 But many believe the early galaxies lie at a distance that we will be able to observe with the James Webb Space Telescope (JWST), set to launch in 2018.
 This makes Milosavljevic and his team’s cosmological simulations timely.

 “Should the James Webb Space Telescope integrate the image in one spot for a long time or should it mosaic its survey to look at a larger area?”
-Milosavljevic asked.
+Milosavljevic said.
 “We want to recommend strategies for the JWST.”

 Telescopes on the ground will perform follow-up studies of the phenomena that JWST detects.
 But to do so, scientists need to know how to interpret JWST’s observations and develop a protocol for following up with ground-based telescopes.

 Milosavljevic and others’ cosmological simulations will help determine where the Space Telescope will look, what it will look for, and what to do once a given signal is observed.

 Distant objects, born at a given moment in cosmic history, have tell-tale signature — spectra or light curves.
 Like isotopes in carbon dating, these signatures help astronomers recognize and date phenomenon in deep space.
 In the absence of any observations, simulations are the best way of predicting these light signatures.

 “We are anticipating observations until they become available in the future,” he said.

 If done correctly, such simulations can mimic the dynamics of the universe over billions of years, and emerge with results that look something like what we see… or hope to see with new farther-reaching telescopes.